-Located in the Texas Hill Country, this city of 85,000 people is steeped in German history.
-Like Fredericksburg, New Braunfels was one of the places settled by Germans, and today you can see the German influences that still remain in the restaurants, cafés and street names.
+Located in the Texas Hill Country, this city of almost 100,000 people is steeped in German history.
+Like Fredericksburg, New Braunfels was one of the places settled by Germans, and today you can still see the German influences that remain in the restaurants, cafés and street names.

 We came in on a Friday afternoon and left Sunday.
 While we packed a lot in to our weekend in New Braunfels, the relaxed atmosphere of the city left us feeling refreshed.
 Here are the best things in to do in New Braunfels over a long weekend so you can plan your own Texas Hill Country getaway.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

 Gruene (pronounced green) is a historic area located within the city limits of New Braunfels.
 German farmers settled here in the 1840s, including a man named Ernst Gruene.
 He found it hard to find land in New Braunfels, so he bought up acreage downriver instead.
 He and his sons built several buildings and planted cotton, which attracted further families and the town grew quickly.
 Many of his original buildings still stand today.

 You can spend a morning or afternoon wandering through the historic district of Gruene.
 One of the popular New Braunfels attractions is the Gruene General Store, which has kept its old-world interior.
 The store sells homemade fudge, ice cream, sweets and locally made condiments as well as unique souvenirs.